martynas199/EliteBooker-frontend/CLIENT_REPORT_NOVEMBER_2025.md

 ### Implementation

-Added a dedicated "Leave a Review" link in the website footer, directing customers to Noble Elegance's Google Business Profile review page.
+Added a dedicated "Leave a Review" link in the website footer, directing customers to Elite Booker's Google Business Profile review page.

 ### Details